embedly/embedly-docs/extract/features/entities.rst

 Entities
 ========
-The ``entities`` object gives you a list of propers nouns (persons, places, and things) extracted from the article or blog text of a URL.
+The ``entities`` object gives you a list of proper nouns (persons, places, and things) extracted from the article or blog text of a URL.
 Along with each entity name, Embedly counts the number of times it appears in the text.
-You can find his data in the
+You can find this data in the
 :doc:`Objectify </api/endpoints/2/objectify>` endpoint.

 Example